Sun Moon Lake Itinerary: How to Plan an Unforgettable Visit

 Sun Moon Lake (日月潭) is Taiwan’s largest, prettiest, and most famous lake.
-Known for its stunning vistas, scenic bikeways, black tea, and nearly extinct aboriginal tribe, it truly earns its spot on most visitors’ itineraries.
+Known for its stunning vistas, scenic bikeways, black tea, and nearly extinct Indigenous group, it truly earns its spot on most visitors’ itineraries.

 I’ve already written an extensive guide to Sun Moon Lake on my other website.
 But I understand that the large amount of info and ideas there can be overwhelming, especially when most visitors only stay for a night or two.